bughi04/CountX/README.md

 # CountX

 A command-line calorie tracking application built in C++ that helps users manage their daily nutritional intake through an intuitive account-based system.
+> **Note**: This project was developed with AI assistance as a learning and development tool, alongside traditional programming methods.

 ## Overview